iCliniq Logo

 Hello doctor,

 Thanks for replying.
 They did not mention any heart problem, only a mark.
 They were more concerned about the thickness of the intestine.
-They wanted to do an anomaly scan for a chromosome.
-Except that the growth and organ developments are normal.
+They wanted to run an anomaly scan of a chromosome, but the growth and organ development are normal.

 Hello,